-Develop a Growth Mindset and Reach Your Goals in 2025
+Develop a Growth Mindset and Reach Your Goal in 2026

 Understanding a Growth Mindset